pfgithub/threadimgui/README.md

 - add extras on the bottom if needed
 - add extras on the top if needed

+# notes:

+- to help with scrolling, add smooth scroll emulation on middle mouse drag. mouse doesn't move but window scrolls

 # notes

 - !! decouple id push/pop from render ctx